dotnet/aspnetcore/docs/Benchmarks.md

 Use this technique when you want to benchmark a community contributed PR or when you don't have the changes available locally.

 ### Display all available benchmarks

+[Here is an example](https://github.com/dotnet/aspnetcore/pull/50016#issuecomment-1677395856) of a PR that was benchmarked using this bot.

 - In the pull-request, add `/benchmark` in the comments.
 - A text similar to this will be displayed (it might take up to 10 minutes):